phaserjs/phaser/README.md

 * Tilemap.hasTile now checks the Tile.index value and will return false if the index is -1 (i.e. a non-active tile) (thanks @elgansayer #859)
 * Sound.restart used to cause the Sound to double-up if it was already playing when called.
 Now correctly stops the sound before restarting it (thanks @wombatbuddy #1136)
 * GamePad axis detection now works again properly in Firefox (#1035)
+* GamepadButton.justPressed and justReleased now correctly report if the button has just been pressed or released (thanks @padpadpad #1019)

 ### p2.js 0.6.0 Changes and New Features